chiagoziemchima/se-msrnet/README.md

 Citation:
 If you use this code, please cite our paper:

 Jiang, X., & Ukwuoma, C. C. (2025).
 Enhancing Remote Sensing Image Classification with SE-MSRNet: A Multi-Scale Residual Network Integrating Squeeze-and-Excitation Attention.
-[Visual Computer].
+[Advances in Space Research].

 Note: The code is provided for research purposes and will be fully accessible upon publication of the paper.
 For questions, contact chiagoziem.chima@zy.cdut.edu.cn.